tilo/smarter_csv/README.md

  * some CSV files use un-escaped quotation characters inside fields.
 This can cause the import to break.
 To get around this, use the `:force_simple_split => true` option in combination with `:strip_chars_from_headers => /[\-"]/` .
 This will also significantly speed up the import.
    If you would force a different :quote_char instead (setting it to a non-used character), then the import would be up to 5-times slower than using `:force_simple_split`.

-#### Known Issues:
- * if you are using 1.8.7 versions of Ruby, JRuby, or Ruby Enterprise Edition, `smarter_csv` will have problems with double-quoted fields, because of a bug in an underlying library.

 ## See also:

   http://www.unixgods.org/~tilo/Ruby/process_csv_as_hashes.html